hoodiehq/hoodie-css/DEVELOPMENT.md

 First of all, we are introduced, (albeit briefly) to the concept of __lifecycle scripts__.

-These scripts are related to the module itself, and it's "lifecycle".
+These scripts are related to a module itself, and to it's lifecycle.
 For example, in this project we have `start` and `test` defined already.
 These scripts are special because they are linked to how an npm module is consumed by other modules, so when you run `npm install [packagename]` the lifecycle scripts can affect what actually is installed.
 Often you might want to publish (to the npm registry) only the compiled version of your code, so you can add a `prepublish` script that compiles your JavaScript/CSS/whatever, and then whenever you publish a version, your code gets compiled and people don't get the development version.

 `prepublish` also introduces a new concept of the `pre` prefix.
 There is also a partner `post` prefix, and any script with a corresponding version with `pre` ahead of it will be run before the original script.
 In this package, we have the `dev:sass` task, and a corresponding `predev:sass`.
-This means whenever the `dev:sass` task is run, before the actual task runs, we run the command from `predev:sass`.
+This means whenever the `dev:sass` task is run, before the actual task runs, the command `predev:sass` is automatically run for us.
 The `pre` and `post` prefixes are a handy way of naming these to help understand them.

 ### The "start" script